After months of review, I firmly believe that the Tempe Entertainment District is good for our City.

 During my research, I have heard from people for and against the project.
 Like many people, I was skeptical, to say the least.

 I stand firmly in the camp where people often say “I don’t want to pay for a stadium so that billionaires can make more millionaires.”
+I also stand firmly with these people who support this project.

 This is another page that has more Tempe Entertainment District info in English and in Spanish.
 It’s a really good document, especially for people who have been sharing false information rather than looking at the facts of the deal.